Cursor

 The standout feature is multi-file editing.
 Describe what you want changed - "add authentication to all API routes" or "refactor this service to use the repository pattern" - and Cursor identifies every file that needs to change, shows you the diffs, and waits for your approval before applying anything.
 Getting six out of seven files right on a cross-cutting refactor is useful work that would take an hour manually.

-Codebase chat is the other one: ask "where does the user session get invalidated?" or "what does this function actually do?" and get accurate answers based on your actual code, not generic patterns.
-For joining a new codebase, this alone is worth the subscription price.
+Codebase chat is the other key capability: ask "where does the user session get invalidated?" or "what does this function actually do?" and get accurate answers based on your actual code, not generic patterns.
+For joining a new codebase, this alone justifies the subscription cost.

 Best for